 It depends.
 There are three common ways that liquid water can enter through a breather valve: submersion in water, directed streams of water (washdowns), and wind-driven rain.

-For a valve subjected to a washdown, the breather valve’s cover configuration and vacuum setting determines whether it is susceptible to water ingress.
-An AGM breather valve with a solid cover and a nominal cracking pressure in the vacuum direction (i.e., the inward flow direction) of at least 1.0 psid will repel water entry from a directed stream of water.
-AGM valves with a solid cover include the following: TA333-R, TA330, TA770-R, and TA225
+For washdown, the breather valve’s cover configuration and vacuum setting determine whether it is susceptible to water ingress.
+Our AGM breather valves with a solid cover and a nominal cracking pressure in the vacuum direction of at least 1.0 psid will repel water entry from a directed stream of water.
+AGM valves with a solid cover include the following: TA333-R, TA330, TA770-R, and TA225.

-Finally, for the condition of wind-driven rain, an AGM breather valve with a solid cover will repel wind-driven rain even when the valve is inhaling.
+Finally, for the condition of wind-driven rain, our AGM breather valves with a solid cover will repel wind-driven rain even when the valve is inhaling.
 AGM’s unique cover design forces the airstream through two 180° turns, thereby causing most water droplets to fall out of the air stream.
-By contrast, a breather valve without a solid cover will repel wind-driven rain only when the valve is closed.
-This type of valve could allow rain to enter during the brief instances when the valve is inhaling.

-Note that the passage of liquid water through a valve is only one of the two ways that moisture commonly enters a container.
-The more common way for moisture to enter a container is in the form of water vapor, which is entrained in the air that the valve inhales, and also permeates through a container’s seals.
-Contact an AGM engineer for assistance in determining how to protect your container’s contents against this type of water ingress.
+Note that the passage of liquid water through a valve is only one way moisture can enter a container.
+The more common way for moisture to enter a container is in the form of water vapor.
+Contact us for assistance in determining how to protect your container’s contents against this type of water ingress.